mahabhu/CSE471_assignment/review1.md

 ## **Conclusion**

 Overall, the blog provides a short but effective overview of the `Aligner` paper.
+The blog also serves as a good starting point for readers to learn about alignment.
-While it glosses over some technicalities and doesn't delve too much into the results, but we understand that adding more details would make the blog more informative at the cost of simplicity and conciseness.
+While it glosses over some technicalities and doesn't delve too much into the results, we understand that adding more details would make the blog more informative at the cost of simplicity and conciseness.